What is the IRS Form 5471?

 What Is a Foreign Corporation?

-It would be difficult to list every foreign country corporation or company equivalent, but the Treasury Regulations at 26 CFR 301.7701-2 presents a substantial of foreign entity types treated as corporations for US tax purposes.
+It would be difficult to list every foreign country corporation or company equivalent, but the Treasury Regulations at 26 CFR 301.7701-2 presents a substantial list of foreign entity types treated as corporations for US tax purposes.
 A corporation is also characterized (usually, but not always) by the following characteristics:

 - Separate taxation of the entity, separate from its owners